dalealleshouse/algorithms/shortest_path/README.md

 One unique attribute of [BFS](../graph_search/README.md#breadth-first-search-bfs) is that with only a few extra lines of code, it can be used to calculate the degrees of separation between nodes.
-This is only valid for *non-weighted undirected* graphs.
+This is only valid for *non-weighted* graphs.

 ### Asymptotic Complexity
 ![O(m+n)](https://latex.codecogs.com/gif.latex?O(m&plus;n))